 Customers are the heart and soul of many businesses.
 Whether your customers are fellow businesses or the general buying public, it’s important to maintain a database of names and contact information.
 Over the years, contact tracking has evolved from Rolodex-based notecards and basic databases to customer relationship management (CRM) software, and that software has evolved itself.

 Today’s tools can integrate with your existing communication and collaboration solutions.
 This means when an employee pulls up a contact, all previous interactions are logged in real time, reducing the risk of duplicate effort.
 That information can also be deposited into your project management or collaboration tools to save everyone time.

-When working remotely, finding the right CRM is essential.
+When managing a team remotely, finding the right CRM is essential.
 Here are a few of our favorites.

-Staying organized is essential to remaining on track when you’re working remotely.
+Staying organized is essential to remaining on track when you’re managing a remote team.
 With the right tools, you can take your business to the next level, whether you’re in the office or working from home.
 Once you have the lineup of tools you need, Shift can bring it all together in one place, making it easy to move from one application to the next.
 Find out how Shift can help your business work remotely.